lasbrDev/lasbrDev/README.md

 ### About me:

-- I'm from Brazil 🇧🇷 and I'm currently developing solutions to improve and impact people's lives.
+- I'm from Brazil 🇧🇷.
 - I really love developing backend apps, but I'm also interested in frontend.
 - I'm a strong advocate for **Linux** and open-source software.
 - Currently pursuing a degree in <a href="https://www.unoeste.br/graduacao/faculdade-de-engenharia-software-ead">Software Engineering at Unoeste</a>